jackyzha0/quartz/docs/configuration.md

 > [!note]
 > Each node is modified by every transformer _in order_.
 Some transformers are position sensitive, so you may need to pay particular attention to whether they need to come before or after certain other plugins.

-To add a plugin, you insert a line with its function call, followed by a semicolon in the appropriate category.
+You should take care to add the plugin to the right entry corresponding to its plugin type.
 For example, to add the [[ExplicitPublish]] plugin (a [[tags/plugin/transformer|Transformer]], you would add the following line:

 ```ts title="quartz.config.ts"
 transformers: [